zeon-studio/astroplate/src/content/homepage/english/-index.md

 # Banner
 banner:
   title: "Control Alt Repeat"
   content: "Control Alt Repeat is a small company based in the North West of the UK.
-We're aiming to reduce electronic waste going unloved or to waste.
-We can help with recoving old memories from tapes, selling your unused games consoles, or minor repairs and refurbishing.
+We're aiming to reduce electronic waste going unloved or to waste.<br />We can help with recoving old memories from tapes, selling your unused games consoles, or minor repairs and refurbishing.
 Read on to find out more about our services."
   image: "/images/banner.png"
   button:
     enable: true